JamesFHeath/jamesfheathblog_code/Scripts/python_basics_classes.md

 class DerivedClass(BaseClass)
     pass

+Class inheritance can be checked with the builtin issubclass function.
+Pass in the derived class and the base class     **issubclass(derived_class, base_class)**.

+class BaseClass:
+    pass

+class DerivedClass(BaseClass):
+    pass

+issubclass(DerivedClass, BaseClass)

-Use **isinstance(object, class)** to check if an object is an instance of class or if class is one of its ancestors.
+Use **isinstance(object, class)** to check if an object is an instance of class.
+This also checks if the class is an ancestor of the object's class

 class BaseClass:
     pass